Essential Compliance Glossary

 Compliance Audit Trail

 What is Compliance Audit Trail?
 A compliance audit trail is a record of all activities related to a compliance audit.
-It includes details of who performed the audit, when it was performed, and what actions were taken.
+It includes details of who performed the audit when it was performed, and what actions were taken.
 The trail also includes any documents, communications, or evidence related to the audit.
-The components of a compliance...
+Its components include audit planning,...

 Compliance Management